Maddur, Mandya: Crops

 Maddur has been recently famous for its tender coconut cultivation.
+Farmers from Maddur, Mandya, Channapatna, Malavalli and surrounding areas sell tender coconuts.
 Nearly 300 trucks of nuts are daily sent to the other states of India such as Punjab, Maharashtra, West Bengal, Goa, Telangana, Gujarat and other states.
 Small towns near Maddur consume more and more tender coconuts daily.
 Maddur has been recently named as Tender coconut capital of India.